twurple/twurple/docs/migration/index.md

 ## [TypeScript] Remove the external port setting from EventSub adapter constructors

-The external port settings for various {@ConnectionAdapter} implementations were removed, since Twitch requires port 443 externally anyway.
+The external port settings for various {@link ConnectionAdapter} implementations were removed, since Twitch requires port 443 externally anyway.

 While in regular JavaScript, this will just be silently ignored, it will make the TypeScript compiler fail,